Vjameli/Sudoku/README.md

 # Sudoku

-A standard and a diagonal Sudoku were solved using integer programming with binary variables in a factibility problem.
+A standard and a diagonal Sudoku were solved using integer programming with binary variables in a feasibility problem.

 The programming language used was MATLAB, including its solver.